TJBRocker/SQL-Portfolio/8 Week SQL Challenge/Case Study #3 - Foodie-Fi/Solution.md

 |307|30.7|

 ### 5. How many customers have churned straight after their initial free trial - what percentage is this rounded to the nearest whole number?

+This is now where the challenge started to ramp up in difficulty, requiring me to think before committing to code!

+Thought process behind this was:
+-	I needed to determine the different steps in customers behaviours
+-	From there I could then filter on the second
+-	I would also have to use a subquery, similar to the above example to determine the percentage

+How I did this!
+-	I produced a CTE including `ROW_NUMBER` window function paritioned by the `customer_id` ordered by date ascending.
+	- By doing this ranks the customers progression through different plans
+-	I was then able to filter on the CTE by `plan_name` *churn* and `rank` *2*
+	- This is filtering on customers who after their trial then progressed to churn on their account

 ````sql
 WITH churn_table AS